-For this weekly dose of nostalgia, we take a look at 10 bands and musicians who hit Geelong stages over the last 10 years.
+For this weekly dose of nostalgia, we take a look at some of the bands and musicians who hit Geelong stages over the last 10 years.

 Disclaimer: This list is purely looking at bands who have visited from outside our local areas.
 We love all our local bands, don’t stress.

 Red Hot Chili Peppers – Mt Duneed Estate, 2019